 We offer interest-free finance with terms of up to 24 months, to make paying for your studies easier.

 Interest Free Finance

-Pay your course fees in up to 12 monthly installments at 0% APR.
+Pay your course fees over 24 monthly instalments at 0% APR.

 Calculate your repayments

 If you borrow £5,400 at 0% APR over 24 months, you would make 24 monthly repayments of £225.
 The total amount repayable is £6,000.
 Interest rate of 0% (fixed) per annum and a fee of £0.

 Our lectures are delivered live online, which means if you want your tutor to explain something more clearly or you have a question, all you need to do is ask (or raise a virtual hand).
 You can also rest assured - because our classes are live - that you are being taught the most up to date practices.
 We record each lesson, so don't worry if you can't make it every time!

 After each lecture, our teaching team will be on hand to assist you whilst you work through our curriculum, and you'll have the company of your cohort in our online classroom.

 Refined curriculum.
 Bespoke platform.